Worcester StationMcKenzie Way

-The station has three duty systems that work out of the station; wholetime, who provide cover 24/7, Day Crewing Plus that provide immediate cover on an innovative self-rostering system and the retained duty system that is made up of on-call firefighters, who respond to emergency calls whenever they are needed.
+The station has three duty systems that work out of the station: Wholetime Shift, who provide cover 24/7; Wholetime Day Duty, who provide cover from 07:00-19:00 every day; and the On-Call duty system, whose firefighters crew one appliance in the day and two appliances at night and respond to emergency calls whenever they are needed.

-The station has two Scania fire engines and a Dennis Sabre fire engine as well as an aerial ladder platform and a water rescue vehicle.
+The station has three Scania fire engines, one of which will shortly be replaced by a new-style Compact fire engine, as well as an aerial ladder platform and a water rescue vehicle.
 These vehicles, along with highly trained staff, allow the crews to deal with a range of fire or rescue related incidents in both the Worcester area and across the wider service.

 There is also a training rig based at Worcester Fire Station which allows for advanced training exercises that further prepare the crews for the many different types of fires and rescues they face on a regular basis.
 The building also has provision for the Young Firefighters Association and has multi-use lecture facilities.

 On-call drill nights are held at the Fire Station every Monday commencing at 7.00pm

 A station risk profile is a review of potential life risks in each of the Fire and Rescue Service's fire station areas.